You can see all the changes here.

 I mean, I know my standards are low, but come on.

-So add in all of the above and you go from this:
+So add all the above and you go from this:

 The newly painted chair has become a table to hold her CD player.